 How to Choose Muzzleloader Scopes?

-Muzzleloaders are a straightforward weapon.
+Muzzleloaders are fairly straightforward weapons.
 A single shot wrapped in a wad, loaded on top of blackpowder, and ignited by a spark results in a resonating bang and a satisfying cloud of smoke.
 A firearm like that deserves a scope that holds to similar values.
-Illumination, high levels of magnification, intricate reticles, and other advanced scope features aren’t really necessary.
+Illumination, high levels of magnification, intricate reticles, and other advanced scope features are overkill on a muzzleloader.

-A simple yet durable scope with clear glass and a simple reticle pairs perfectly with a muzzleloader rifle.
+A simple yet durable scope with clear glass and a simple reticle pairs perfectly with these simple rifles.

-Modern muzzleloader rifles can have an effective range out to about 200 yards.
-Older or antique muzzleloaders are even shorter than that.
-While it can be tempting to buy a scope with a high magnification level, a lower magnification level in a muzzleloader scope is actually a lot better.
-A scope with 12x magnification is the top end of where you would want to be.
+Modern black powder rifles have an effective range out to about 200 yards.
+Older or antique muzzleloaders may fall short of that range.
+While it’s tempting to buy a scope with a high magnification level, lower magnification will better serve you for muzzleloader shooting.
+A scope with 9x magnification is the top end of what you need for effective shooting.

 The most common calibers found in muzzleloader rifles today are .45 caliber, .50 caliber, and .54 caliber.
-Depending on the size of the loads used, a muzzleloader can deliver a fairly hefty kick of recoil.
-The last thing you want is for your carefully sighted in scope to be knocked off its zero after one shot.
+Because muzzleloaders are pushing hefty projectiles, they also deliver some hefty recoil.
+The last thing you want is for your carefully sighted scope to be knocked off zero after one shot.
 This is where durability comes in.

 Best Muzzleloader Scope on the Market Review